Venezuela opposition candidate asks Maduro to ‘step aside’

 The country’s CNE electoral council declared Maduro the victor within hours of polls closing, giving him 52 percent of ballots cast, and ratified the vote in early August.
 It did not provide a detailed breakdown.

-The opposition says its own tally of polling-station-level results showed Gonzalez Urrutia, 74, had won more than two-thirds of votes.
+The opposition says its own tally of polling-station-level results showed Gonzalez Urrutia, 74, had won more than two-thirds of the vote.

-Officials sources have reported 25 people have been killed, 192 injured and 2,400 arrested in election-related protests.
+The CNE claimed to have been the victim of a cyberattack on election night, but the opposition and third-party election observers such as the Carter Center have said there is no evidence such an event occurred.

+Maduro’s victory claim has been rejected by the United States, the European Union and several Latin American countries.

 Maduro has accused the opposition of fomenting a coup, telling his supporters on Sunday: “They will never be able to defeat us, because we carry with us the force of history, the force of the nation, the force of God.
 We won.”